Mortgage application declined? Here’s what to do

 Your deposit is too small

 While it’s possible to find mortgage deals which only require a 5% deposit, you might end up paying more in the long run.
+It’s therefore essential that you understand how do mortgages work so you can make a good investment.

-If a small deposit is holding you back, then there’s plenty of ideas you can try to grow it.
+If a small deposit is holding you back, then there’s plenty of ideas you try to grow it.
 Here are a few.
 You could freelance on top of your day job, start an eBay business, sell your crafts using Etsy.

 If you’ve saved up a decent deposit yet your monthly income is small, you might be rejected even if you can currently afford the mortgage.
 Lender will assess whether you can still afford the mortgage if rates rise.